SkaPhilipp/Graph_Embedding/README.md

 Node  8: [-0.60102385  1.0025715]
 Node  9: [-1.1867672   0.3772471]
 ```

-Discuss entering node to check for similarity
+After this we prompt the user to enter a node to check for nodes that are most similar to the node entered:

 -------- INSERT IMAGE OF PROMPT -------